dkaimoti/ifood-frontend-test/README.md

 ### `Auth`

-For the authorization token, a private repository (to keep safe the client secret) was created with the guidelines from the Spotify using its example code. https://github.com/spotify/web-api-auth-examples
+For the authorization token, a private repository (to keep safe the spotify client id secret) was created with the guidelines from the Spotify using its example code. https://github.com/spotify/web-api-auth-examples